ingridxx/healthcare_assistant/README.md

 EVI:
 I’m sorry to hear that.
 Let me check on your health metrics to see how you’re doing physically.

-(calls the `fetch_health_metrics` tool to fetch real-time vitals data from SingleStore)
+[calls the `fetch_health_metrics` tool to fetch real-time vitals data from SingleStore]

 EVI:
 I noticed your average heart rate in the last hour has been 92 bpm, which is quite elevated compared to your usual baseline.
 Your glucose level is at 145 mg/dL, which is also on the higher side.
 Stress can sometimes affect your heart rate and glucose levels.
 How about trying a short breathing exercise to help you relax?
 ```

 ## Next Steps
-There are definitely opportunities to expand the functionality of Empathic Health Companion around real-time healthcare insights!
-Here are some of them:
+There are definitely opportunities to expand the functionality of Empathic Health Companion, especially around real-time healthcare insights!
+Here are some ideas:

 ### Correlation Analysis:
 - Analyze relationships between detected emotions and health metrics.